THE BLOG

 4. Don’t assume name or pronouns in any setting- as a clinician you have social collateral that you can leverage by setting an affirming and inclusive example.

-5. Sign-on- the ACLU and The National Center for Transgender Equality both have great take action pages on their websites that link to current next steps.
+5. Sign-on- the ACLU and Advocates for Trans Equality both have great take action pages on their websites that link to current next steps.
 Join their action mailing lists to get updates on when you need to take action.

 6. Call legislatures- the APA has a great guide on calling here.